Negative Dimensionality

 My own view is, perhaps even worms intuit or understand space -- perhaps in much the same way as we do (as I argue here) -- and perhaps spatial awareness is the organizing basis of math, logic, and information-integration, and consciousness itself, and their ability to be amazingly logical and mathematical.
 Like, if you have space represented in your brain, and you experience stuff as spatial, or at least part of you experiences stuff as spatial, then you can read out the logic of stuff right from your spatial representation.
 Just like Mr. Venn taught us, any spatial arrangement of stuff drives a compelling logical understanding of that stuff.
 Of course you can do spatial reasoning, but that also gives you distance and count and number and all of math in there.
 That's the reason that the math don't lie, and that's why logic is incontrovertible, and how we evolved to be the kind of creatures that can think mathematical thoughts.

 But it seems our organismal thinking capacity, which emerged from the incidents of our evolutionary history, has certain arbitrary limitations, in terms of the richness of the spaces we can think about and intuit naturally.
 Our retinal maps are only 2 dimensional, after all, and with stereoscopic merger we get a sort of 2+ dimensional view, more like a stack of cards than a full, rotatable 3D space.
 Add animalian travel, going along through it.
 Add proprioception, sensing our own bodies multidimensionally.
 From these we seem to have a pretty good sense of, at least a piece of, locally centered 3D space.
-That's what we're built with.
+That's what we're built with: We do space.

-So we are not exactly super flexible about different numbers of dimension.
+So we are not exactly super flexible about different numbers of dimensions.
 As you know, most of us have quite a hard time above 3 or 4 dimensions.
 Einstein and Reimann blew our minds saying time is the fourth dimension, since most of us can only barely imagine a fourth dimension by thinking about three dimensions evolving through time.
 In a way it is as if the time dimension were, like, all around us, while we can only try to look side-to-side, to try to see it.
 We also have a problem, a sort of congenital disability, thinking about zero dimensional or at least negative dimensional objects.
 My teacher Dr. Deaton told me, that smart folks have said, such things are uninteresting -- they don't exist!
 Do negative numbers exist?
 Or infinitesimal points?
 Or imaginary numbers?
 No. Do perfect abstractions like numbers exist, apart from the things we can actually count?
 No. We concoct them and name them and can write expressions using them in the same way that language does not have to be real or true or free from paradox.

 Maybe the paradox asserted implicitly by negatives is merely made evident by imaginaries.
 Just a passing thought, triggered by noticing that the Sqrt of -1 is a reexpression of the unobserveable number -1.